General information about Greece

 Off the beaten path

-When travelers dream of Greece, images of the sparkling Aegean Sea, the white-washed buildings of Santorini, and the historic ruins of Athens often come to mind.
+When travellers dream of Greece, images of the sparkling Aegean Sea, the white-washed buildings of Santorini, and the historic ruins of Athens often come to mind.
 However, Greece offers an abundance of hidden gems beyond these well-trodden paths that promise equally enriching experiences with fewer crowds.
 Exploring these off-the-beaten-track destinations not only reveals the country’s diverse landscapes and rich cultural heritage but also provides a more intimate glimpse into the local way of life.

 Just a stone’s throw from the bustling Santorini lies the serene island of Anafi.
 Known for its pristine beaches and rugged landscape, Anafi is perfect for those looking to escape the tourist crowds.
 The island offers spectacular hiking opportunities, including trails leading to the ancient monastery of Panagia Kalamiotissa set on a dramatic cliff-top.
 Anafi’s slow pace of life and traditional architecture provide a perfect backdrop for a peaceful retreat.